fo76utils/fo76utils/doc/render.md

 * **-light SCALE RY RZ**: Set overall brightness, and light vector Y, Z rotation in degrees (0, 0 = top).
 The light direction is rotated around the Y axis first (positive = east, negative = west), then around the Z axis (positive = counter-clockwise, from east towards north).
 The default direction of RY=70.5288 and RZ=135 translates to a light vector of -2/3, 2/3, 1/3.
 * **-lcolor LMULT LCOLOR EMULT ECOLOR ACOLOR**: Set light source, environment, and ambient light colors and levels.
 LCOLOR, ECOLOR, and ACOLOR are in 0xRRGGBB format (sRGB color space), -1 is interpreted as white for LCOLOR and ECOLOR.
 LMULT and LCOLOR multiply diffuse and specular lighting, while EMULT and ECOLOR are applied to environment maps and also to ambient light.
 If ACOLOR is negative, the ambient light color is determined from the default cube map specified with **-env**, if one is available, otherwise it defaults to 0x404040.
+* **-rscale FLOAT**: Scale factor to use when calculating a view vector (X \* -normalZ, Y \* -normalZ, H \* RSCALE) from the pixel coordinates and image height for cube mapping and specular reflections.
+A higher value simulates a narrower FOV for the purpose of reflections.
+Defaults to 2.0.

 For testing view and light settings, it is recommended to use faster low quality rendering, with no downsampling, low landscape texture resolution, no high quality models, and if necessary, disabling all meshes.